0x80/isolate-package/README.md

 - [ ] Alter the pnpm lockfile
 - [ ] Add support for Yarn and NPM lock files

-## Used Terminology

-The various package managers, while being very similar, seem to use a different definition for the term "workspace".
-If you want to read the code it might be good to know that I consider the workspace to be the monorepo itself.
-The overall structure that holds all the packages.
-Also, in the code you see the word manifest a lot.
-It refers to the contents of a package.json file.

 ## The problem with Firebase in monorepos

 When deploying to Firebase it expects a folder with source files together with a